 A big part of the GMHA mission is to help educate future generations of riders.
-One way in which this made possible is through the generosity of donors who provide funds to GMHA specifically ear-marked to help young riders in their quest for excellence.
-In 2013 there is nearly $12,000 available to keen young eventers through 2 separate programs.
+One way in which this is made possible is through the generosity of donors who provide funds to GMHA specifically ear-marked to help young riders in their quest for excellence.

 Please see our FAQs for details on how to register for camp!

 Applications are now being accepted!
 The deadline to get your application in is Thursday, May 1, 2014.

 Starting in 2014, Birch Hill Farm will be offering $2,000 dollars in awards to top junior/young riders competing at Training Level in USEF recognized horse trials at GMHA and other events in USEA Area 1.
 Winners will be encouraged to use the awards to further their own and/or their horses’ training with a view to becoming a more accomplished event rider.

 Rules and Conditions:

 - Three awards will be made: 1st = $900, 2nd place = $600, 3rd place = $500